 The works was rebuilt in 1812 after a fire and grew piecemeal as required.
 A series of red brick and red sandstone buildings adjoined the river.
 Ownership varied, largely associated with the company name James Black & Co.

-The works was served by a branch of the Forth and Clyde Junction Railway from Jamestown station.
+The works was served by a branch, authorised 1861 and opened 1864, of the Forth and Clyde Junction Railway from Jamestown station.
 This approached from higher ground to the north east and crossed a level crossing to reach the works.
 The works was the southern extremity of this branch.

 Alexandria Works (Printing and dyeing)

 Gas Works (Vale of Leven Gas Co)

 Milton Works (Dyeing)

 |Location names in dark blue are on the same original line.|

 Running powers between Forth and Clyde Junction [Balloch], Jamestown and Dalmonach Print Works granted to the Caledonian Railway.

 The Caledonian Railway may now run to Dalmonach Print Works via Jamestown.